 Why do we need this research?

 Diabetes diagnosed in pregnancy – known as gestational diabetes – affects around 35,000 women in the UK every year.
-It can sometimes lead to health problems for both mother and baby, including pre-eclampsia, premature birth, and stillbirth.
-Metformin is a drug often used to treat gestational diabetes, but it isn’t always effective.
-We urgently need to find new ways to treat gestational diabetes and help reduce the risks for babies.
+These women are more likely to experience pregnancy complications such as pre-eclampsia, premature birth and stillbirth, and there is also an increased risk of their babies having obesity, cardiovascular disease or type 2 diabetes in later life.
+Metformin is a drug that is often used to treat gestational diabetes, but it isn’t always effective.
+We urgently need to find new ways of treating gestational diabetes to help reduce the risks for babies.

 What’s happening in this project?

-A drug called ursodeoxycholic acid (or UDCA for short) is currently used to treat another pregnancy complication called intrahepatic cholestasis in pregnancy.
-Previously, researchers supported by Tommy’s have found that UDCA might also be a useful treatment for diabetes.
-Because UDCA works in a different way to metformin, it could potentially provide another option for controlling gestational diabetes.
+Ursodeoxycholic acid (or UDCA for short) is a drug that is currently used to treat another pregnancy complication called intrahepatic cholestasis in pregnancy.
+Researchers supported by Tommy’s have carried out some work that has suggested that UDCA might also be a useful treatment for gestational diabetes, and they want to look into this further.
+As UDCA works in a different way to metformin, it is possible that it may be a better option for controlling gestational diabetes, thus reducing the chances of complications for both mother and baby.

-Our researchers are setting up the GUARD trial to see how effective UDCA is in treating diabetes, compared to metformin.
-In the trial, women with gestational diabetes will be recruited from three NHS hospitals, and given either UDCA or metformin to treat their condition.
-The team will study how the drugs compare in controlling blood glucose levels, and will also study what effect they have on complications for the baby, such as growing too fast in the womb.
+Our researchers are now setting up the GUARD trial to find out how effective UDCA is in treating gestational diabetes, compared to metformin.
+In the trial, women will be given either UDCA or metformin to treat their condition.
+The team will compare how well the two drugs are able to control blood glucose levels and will also find out whether treatment with UDCA improves outcomes for babies, for example, by reducing the number of babies who grow too fast in the womb.

 What difference will this project make?